 In most other cases, full inspections are recommended.
 A full inspection includes any attics or crawl spaces that attach to your unit.
 The inspector will also walk around the exterior, get onto the roof if possible and walk through parking garages and basements.
 Full inspections are not as comprehensive as commercial inspections, but they will give you a good general sense of the overall condition of the building or buildings.
 You can then take the information gleaned from a full condo inspection as well as the disclosure you get from the HOA and try and assess the overall “health” of the condo.

-You’re probably wondering how much condo inspections cost.
+You’re probably wondering about home inspections cost.
 This can vary on your which type of inspection you opt for, where your condo is located, and how large it is.
 The average home inspection costs about $315.

 A Note About Special Assessments